9 hours ago

 Divide egg whites into 30 g and 60 g.
 (Eggwhites should be left to sit for a day so they are room temperature.
 I never plan that far ahead, though.
 I lightly whisk my eggwhites in a bowl set in hot water until they are room temp.
 Not the best, but it seems to be good enough.)

 Whip 60 g eggwhite and 35 g sugar to soft peaks.
 Add the sugar syrup.
-Beat for another 10 - 15 minutes until the meringue is completely cooled an
+Beat for another 10 - 15 minutes until the meringue is completely cooled and shiny.

 Grind almonds in a food processor if they are not already ground.
 Add the confectioners sugar.
 Combine the remaining 30 eggwhites with the almond mixture.
 (This is also a good time to add food coloring.)
 Divide the meringue in half; add one half to the almond mixture.
 Fold together (Helen from Tartlette says not to use more than 50 strokes.
 An over mixed batter will yield flat cookies.)